bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 Hence Ellie's O.C. of going to lunch with her friend is ${ \$ 10 + \$ 25 }$ ${ = \$ 35 . }$

+[**Scarcity**]

+**Q**) What is Economics?

+**A**) Economics is the study of allocation of scarce resources to satisfy unlimited wants.

+Note that the definition involves some assumptions:

+* Assumption 1.
+We have scarce resources.
+For example, for some of us, it may be land, water, money, time, etc.

+* Assumption 2.
+We have unlimited wants.
+There is often something we want more of in the world.
+For example, maybe it is more shoes, or to help more poor.

+Hence we need to allocate these scarce resources to satisfy unlimited wants.

+The need to satisfy these unlimited wants has caused the development of markets and trade.
+We will see how markets and trade help to improve the situation.